 Biography: Alexandra Ruggiero

 Alexandra Ruggiero joined the Museum in 2012.
-She assists with acquisitions, exhibitions, cataloging and research of the Museum’s glass collections, with a focus on the American, Modern, and Contemporary collections.
-Ruggiero is co-curating the 2016 special exhibition, Fragile Legacy: The Marine Invertebrate Glass Models of Leopold and Rudolf Blaschka, with Dr. Marvin Bolt, curator of science and technology.
+She assists with acquisitions, exhibitions, cataloging and research of the Museum’s glass collections, with a focus on the American, modern, and contemporary collections.
+Ruggiero co-curated the 2016 special exhibition, Fragile Legacy: The Marine Invertebrate Glass Models of Leopold and Rudolf Blaschka, with Dr. Marvin Bolt, curator of science and technology.

 Ruggiero received a bachelor’s degree in Art History from the University of North Carolina at Chapel Hill, and a master’s in the History of Decorative Arts through the Corcoran College of Art + Design and Smithsonian Associates in Washington, D.C.
 Her graduate research focused on 20th-century German glass and furniture.